-Long Range F Class (Open) Shooting
+Long Range F Class Shooting - F Open and FTR

 F Class Shooter